eluinstra/file-server-core/README.md

 * add option to encrypt files with user's certificate (and implement .certificate extension)
   * register separate encryption certificate(s)
-* register multiple user certificates (with start-date?)
-* add registerFile operation to soap interface to register a file from a different upload directory outside but available to file-server?
-* add REST interface

 ##### Upload